devWhyqueue/ml-nerc/code/features/README.md

 - **Has Hyphen**: Flags tokens that contain a hyphen, common in composite drug names or multi-part entities.
 - **Has Parenthesis/Bracket**: Indicates if tokens contain parentheses or brackets, which can be used to isolate additional details within text.
-- **Chemical Pattern Detection**: Uses pre-defined regex patterns to identify tokens that match known chemical structures.
+- **Chemical Pattern Detection**: Uses pre-defined regex patterns to identify tokens that match simple chemical-like structures.
 - **Drug Affix Detection**: Checks for common drug-like prefixes or suffixes by normalizing the token and comparing it to known patterns.
 - **Long Word Identification**: Marks tokens longer than 10 characters.
 Such tokens sometimes indicate complex drug names or other lengthy entities.